paulchernoch/hilbert/README.md

 This library offers the following features:

   - _Forward Hilbert Curve transformation_ from a D-dimensional point to a 1-dimensional index (represented as a `BigUint`).
 See the `fast_hilbert` module.
+Points may have anywhere from two to thousands of dimensions.
   - _Inverse Hilbert Curve transformation_ from a 1-dimensional `BigUint` index back to a D-dimensional point.
 See the `fast_hilbert` module.
   - _D-dimensional points_ whose Euclidean distance formula has been optimized, making it suitable for use in **K-nearest neighbor** searches.
 See the `Point` class.
 The `hilbert_sort` method sorts points according to the Hilbert Curve.
   - _Data normalization_ routines to prepare input data so that a Hilbert transform may be applied to it.
 See the classes `IntegerDataRange` and `FloatDataRange`.
 The `normalize` and `compress` methods can translate and scale the input data and coerce it into the unsigned values that the Hilbert transform requires.